-Commissioner Hales asked what the \$65,000 request was from Salvation Army.
+Commissioner Hales asked what the sixty-five thousand dollar request was from Salvation Army.
 She also wanted more information on the Chatham Homeless Shelters request.
 Courtney Cooper-Lewter outlined the Salvation Army's request.
-It was \$40,000 for educational expenses/utilities and \$20,000 for staff and salary and \$5,000 for rent.
-Ms. Cooper-Lewter said she was not yet sure how the \$12,000 would support the clients.
-Commissioner Hales confirmed that funding is needed for the entirety of the Pathways of Hope program.
-Mr. Butts touched on the Chatham Homeless Shelters/Love Chatham as needing food assistance, temporary housing assistance, hotel ministry, and clothing assistance.
+It was forty thousand dollars for educational expenses and utilities and twenty thousand dollars for staff and salary and five thousand dollars for rent.
+Ms. Cooper-Lewter said she was not yet sure how the twelve thousand dollars would support the clients.

+Commissioner Hales confirmed that funding was needed for the entirety of the Pathways of Hope program.
+Mr. Butts said the Chatham Homeless Shelter and Love Chatham needed food assistance, temporary housing assistance, hotel ministry, and clothing assistance.
 Ms. Cooper-Lewter shared they also requested money from United Way and believed they received funding from them as well.
-This is a new organization doing important work in the county.
+This was a new organization doing important work in the county.

 Chair Howard suggested the board be mindful about organizations that may be doing great work but not given the same amount of respect as many other organizations.
-She loves new groups but some of these established nonprofits are not getting the same level of financial support and commitment.
+She loved new groups but some of these established nonprofits were not getting the same level of financial support and commitment.

-Vice Chair Gomez Flores asked if staff looked into the non-profit El Futuro and if the organization is open to the public.
-Ms. Cooper-Lewter said El Futuro has not been able to reopen yet and is struggling to hire positions.
-Vice Chair Gomez Flores asked if the Board was interested in giving funding to a program that is not open to the public.
-He said El Futuro was a recipient through the Juvenile Crime Prevention Council (JCPC) and it is hard to access.
-Commissioner Hales does not want this money to go to El Futuro in Durham, only to the Chatham locaiton.
-Mr. Butts explained the County partners with El Futuro through Vaya Health and the County's data is based on Chatham data only.
-Mr. LaMontagne said this funding is for next fiscal year and the County hopes it will be put to good use.
-Mr. Butts mentioned the County can provide support other than funding.
+Vice Chair Gomez Flores asked if staff looked into the non-profit El Futuro and if the organization was open to the public.
+Ms. Cooper-Lewter said El Futuro had not been able to reopen yet and was struggling to hire positions.
+Vice Chair Gomez Flores asked if the Board was interested in giving funding to a program that was not open to the public.
+He said El Futuro was a recipient through the Juvenile Crime Prevention Council, and it was hard to access.
+Commissioner Hales did not want this money to go to El Futuro in Durham, only to the Chatham location.
+Mr. Butts explained the County partnered with El Futuro through Vaya Health and the County's data was based on Chatham data only.
+Mr. LaMontagne said this funding was for next fiscal year and the County hoped it would be put to good use.
+Mr. Butts mentioned the County could provide support other than funding.
 El Futuro said it would be helpful for the county to provide feedback on the perception of the organization in the community.
-Chair Howard asked if El Futuro is a provider through Chatham County Schools.
-Mr. Butts said El Futuro gives a mid-year report and the data must show the funds are spent in Chatham.
-Commissioner Dasher suggested the Board trust the nonprofit process as this organization has gone through that process that is run by a committee.
-Mr. LaMontagne said too many people are operating in the same space over time and the funding sources are being diluted.
-Ms. Cooper-Lewter said the County provides applicants a space to look into partnerships with other organizations in Chatham.
+Chair Howard asked if El Futuro was a provider through Chatham County Schools.
+Mr. Butts said El Futuro gave a mid-year report and the data must show the funds were spent in Chatham.
+Commissioner Dasher suggested the Board trust the nonprofit process as this organization had gone through that process that was run by a committee.

+Mr. LaMontagne said too many people were operating in the same space over time and the funding sources were being diluted.
+Ms. Cooper-Lewter said the County provided applicants with a space to look into partnerships with other organizations in Chatham.